 Yardage: The average yardage for a shawl worked in fingering weight at the pattern size was between 750 to 800 yards on US #5 (3.75 mm needles).
 The yellow sample pictured measures about 66” x 24”.
 So in most cases, 2 average sized skeins of fingering/sock weigh yarn should be sufficient for the pattern size.

 BIG CHARTS!
-I highly recommend setting the “Page Scaling” on your Adobe Acrobat printing window (left side) to NONE in order for the charts to print as large as possible.
+I highly recommend setting the “Size Options” on your Adobe Acrobat printing window (left side) to ACTUAL SIZE in order for the charts to print as large as possible.